 Hudson has incorporated many references to the plumber and his digital adventures.
 As such, many of the hazards found in the Super Mario series make an appearance in most of the mini games the money you've collected from previous games - and these come in useful the next time you're up against three cheating, back-stabbing and alliance-forming individuals that some people would call 'friends'.
 One of the nicer touches in Mario Party is the way Hudson hasn't forgotten the Mario theme and incorporated many references to the plumber and his digital adventures.
 As such, many of the hazards found in the Super Mario series make an appearance in most of the mini games.
 This attention to detail extends to the aural side of the proceedings, too - many of the classic Mario tunes are included and every game is accompanied by faithful sound effects.
 As a singleplayer proposition, this is unlikely to keep you interested for very long, but as a console multiplayer experience there is little that can claim to be its equal in entertainment.
 A copy of Mario Party and a couple of friends is guaranteed to radically liven up even the dullest of evenings in.
+Edge rating:

+Seven out of ten

 ALL-STAR DAI RANTOU SMASH BROTHERS

 Format: Nintendo 64

 Publisher: NCL

 Developer: HAL Laboratories

 Price: ¥6,800 (£35)

 Release: Out now (Japan)

-There's a handful of bonus characters to defeat after completing the oneplayer game, although they're rather more obscure than the initial eight celebrities t a time when the beat 'em up genre is struggling to find both direction and popular favour, it's been left to a pair of famous acronyms to suggest a way forward: NCL and HAL (the former needs no introduction, the latter made the Kirby series of games), have teamed up to create All-Star Dai Rantou Smash Brothers.
+There's a handful of bonus characters to defeat after completing the oneplayer game, although they're rather more obscure than the initial eight celebrities

+Twoplayer is fine, but there's simply too much onscreen to keep track of the action in fourplayer mode t a time when the beat 'em up genre is struggling to find both direction and popular favour, it's been left to a pair of famous acronyms to suggest a way forward: NCL and HAL (the former needs no introduction, the latter made the Kirby series of games), have teamed up to create All-Star Dai Rantou Smash Brothers.
 Since the N64's inception, owners have been crying out for a fighting game.
 This is Nintendo's apparent response.
+Taking its cue from the SNES classic Super Mario Kart (see p116), Smash Brothers pitches a handful of reputable Nintendo characters in competition, with the combat now hand-to-hand rather than wheel-to-wheel.
+Gathered together are Mario, Link, Samus (from the Metroid series), Pikachu, Donkey Kong, Kirby, Yoshi and Fox, some represented in polygons for the first time (Rare had